MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 # Lab 07 - Manage Azure Storage

+## Lab introduction

+In this lab you learn to create storage accounts for Azure blobs and Azure files.
+You learn to configure and secure blob containers.
+You also learn to use Storage Browser to configure and secure Azure file shares.

 ## Lab scenario

-You need to evaluate the use of Azure storage for storing files residing currently in on-premises data stores.
-While the majority of these files are not accessed frequently, there are some exceptions.
-You would like to minimize the cost of storage by placing less frequently accessed files in lower-priced storage tiers.
+Your organization is currently storing data in on-premises data stores.
+Most of these files are not accessed frequently.
+You would like to minimize the cost of storage by placing infrequently accessed files in lower-priced storage tiers.
 You also plan to explore different protection mechanisms that Azure Storage offers, including network access, authentication, authorization, and replication.
-Finally, you want to determine to what extent Azure Files service might be suitable for hosting your on-premises file shares.
+Finally, you want to determine to what extent Azure Files is suitable for hosting your on-premises file shares.

+## Interactive lab simulations

+There are interactive lab simulations that you might find useful for this topic.
+The simulation lets you to click through a similar scenario at your own pace.
+There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
+An Azure subscription is not required.

++ [Create blob storage](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%205).
+Create a storage account, manage blob storage, and monitor storage activities.

++ [Manage Azure storage](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2011).
+Create a storage account and review the configuration.
+Manage blob storage containers.
+Configure storage networking.

 ## Lab objectives
 In this lab, you will complete the following tasks:
-+ Task 1: Provision the lab environment
++ Task 1: Create and configure a storage account.
-+ Task 2: Create and configure Azure Storage accounts
++ Task 2: Create and configure secure blob storage.
-+ Task 3: Manage blob storage
-+ Task 4: Manage authentication and authorization for Azure Storage
-+ Task 5: Create and configure an Azure Files shares
++ Task 3: Create and configure secure Azure file storage.
-+ Task 6: Manage network access for Azure Storage

 ## Estimated timing: 45 minutes

 ## Architecture diagram